breandan/galoisenne/latex/popl2026/rebuttal.md

 We thank all four reviewers for their time, particularly `A`, `C`, and `D` who made an effort to read our POPL submission and provide their earnest feedback.
-In particular, Reviewer `D` should be commended for their counterexample, which is exemplary of a good review and far more valuable than lukewarm praise or vague stylistic critique.
+In particular, Reviewer `C` should be commended for their counterexample, which is exemplary of a good review and far more valuable than lukewarm praise or vague stylistic critique.
 The manuscript will be withdrawn.

 Review #252A
 ===========================================================================